'Now or never': Victims of Italy's predator priests urge inquiry

 Balestrini, 56, is also distrustful of the church since "they acted as if we were the enemy, making us victims twice over" after her teenage son was abused in 2011.

-The cleric in question, Mauro Galli, as initially quietly moved to another parish.
-He would later be convicted.
+The cleric in question, Mauro Galli, was initially moved to another parish, but was later convicted.

-Balestrini said unearthing the truth would not be easy for Italy, but the church would be wise to take an active role in cleaning itself up.
+Unearthing the truth would not be easy for Italy, but the church would be wise to act, Balestrini said.

-"At the moment, they are trying to keep a lid on it, but it's better to choose to take the lid off yourself, than have it blown off."
+"At the moment, they are trying to keep a lid on it, but it's better to choose to take the lid off yourself, than have it blown off," she said.

 © 2022 AFP